wireshark/wireshark/SECURITY.md

 The security impact of an issue can usually be determined with the following question:

-[quote]
-Does this allow an attacker to ruin someone's day with little to no action on their part?
+> Does this allow an attacker to ruin someone's day with little to no action on their part?

 Examples of issues that *do* have a sufficient security impact include: